canonical/ubuntu-cloud-docs/docs/public-images/public-images-explanation/lxd-openstack-images.rst

    - The bootable disk image for a virtual machine is a :ref:`qcow-ref` image (``*.img``)

-The following are example commands to import an image for creating LXD containers and virtual machines based on downloaded Ubuntu 24.04 artifacts:
+The following are example commands to import an image for creating LXD containers and virtual machines based on downloaded Ubuntu 24.04 LTS artifacts:

 .. code :: bash